Frinton-On-Sea Town Sign

 b.
 Cold showers

-The installation of cold showers by existing water tap points has been the subject of on-going discussion for some time, but now serious consideration is taking place and it is hoped that showers will be installed shortly.
+The installation of cold showers by existing water tap points has been the subject of on-going discussion for some time, but now serious consideration is taking place and it is hoped these showers will be installed shortly.
+However, showers were installed in 2012, at the rear of the thatched toilet block at the Golf Club end of the Greensward.

-NB The Association of Frinton Beach Hut Owners (AFBHO) liaise with the FRA on items a, b and c above and also look into issues relating to the security and vandalism of beach huts.
+NB The Association of Frinton Beach Hut Owners (AFBHO) liaise with the FRA on items a, b, c and d above and also look into issues relating to the security and vandalism of beach huts.

 Display and enforcement of bye-laws needs to be monitored.
-Details of those in force in Frinton-on-Sea can be found on the Tendring District Council website.
+Details of those in force in Frinton-on-Sea can be found on the Tendring District Council website, and the Notice Board positioned on The Greensward at the bottom of Connaught Avenue provides details of the bye-laws for the seafront.

-The current herring-bone layout appears to work well but there is continued discussion on whether parking meters should be installed.
+The current herring-bone layout appears to work well but there is continuing discussion on whether fees should be charged for parking.
 See the FAQs page for further information.
-In addition, we are discussing the problems of summer visitors parking close to corners of roads leading onto The Esplanade, thereby making it difficult for cars exiting at these junctions, together with the increasing number of coaches parking on The Esplanade.
+In addition, consultation has taken place with Officers from Tendring District Council, Essex County Council, the North Essex Parking Partnership and the Local Police on the problems of summer visitors parking close to corners of roads leading onto The Esplanade, and in other illegal locations, together with the increasing number of coaches parking on The Esplanade.
+It has been agreed that greater action with regard to enforcement of the laws relating to parking will be taken in future, and residents can contact traffic wardens, or the local police in order to report obstructions and dangerous parking situations.
 Section 4b below also refers to parking.

-Initially, this was just seen to be a problem on The Esplanade, but now there are increasing occurrences in other parts of the Town.
-To help alleviate the problem in a specific area of the Town, the Association financed the purchase and installation of one additional Dog Litterbin initially, which has been positioned at the junction of Church Walk and Old Road.
+Initially, dog fouling was just seen to be a problem on The Esplanade during the summer months, but now there are increasing occurrences during the winter and in other parts of the Town.
+To help alleviate the problem in a specific area, the Association financed the purchase and installation of one additional Dog Litterbin initially, which has been positioned at the junction of Church Walk and Old Road.

 To curtail the actions of what is possibly only a few irresponsible dog owners, residents are asked to report any incidents they witness to the Dog Warden on 01255 686766 as dog fouling can be a serious health hazard, especially if it is not cleaned up immediately.

-At the FRA Half-Yearly Meeting held on 20 November 2010, Councillor Nick Turner reported that although The Shoreline Management Plan prepared by the Environmental Agency originally stated that by 2055 Frinton Golf Club would be flooded by the sea via Holland Haven, this decision was reversed after a meeting was held at the Golf Club, attended by TDC representatives and the Environment Agency, and the local MP, Douglas Carswell, became involved.
-It has now been agreed that up to 2110 the shoreline will be held.
+At the FRA Half-Yearly Meeting held on 20 November 2010, Councillor Nick Turner reported that although The Shoreline Management Plan prepared by the Environmental Agency originally stated that by 2055 Frinton Golf Club would be flooded by the sea via Holland Haven, this decision was reversed after a meeting was held at the Golf Club, attended by TDC representatives and the Environment Agency.
+It has now been agreed that this stretch of the shoreline will be held until 2110.

 a.
 Station Maintenance, Security and Operation